 We need to apply scientific knowledge to improve the quality of human relations, long-term, at all levels of society.
 The value of social bonds and relationships is of course immeasurable.
 Yet, besides this value-in-itself, the quality of human relationships is a source of unimaginable wealth or poverty.

-I have already underscored that there in today’s affluent societies are almost no real material or economic problems left—pretty much none of the fundamental problems of late modern society are due to a de facto lack of economic resources.
+I have already underscored that in today’s affluent welfare societies, such as the Scandinavian ones, there are almost no real material or economic problems left—pretty much none of the fundamental problems of late modern society are due to a de facto lack of economic resources.
 Once a postindustrial level of affluence has been achieved, with an annual per capita GDP above 25,000 US dollars, the reason people suffer is no longer because of an actual lack of material resources.
 The main source of society’s ailments is that people’s behaviors, psychologies and social relations don’t function properly.
 In late modern society, suffering is social rather than economic.

 If you look at an issue like unemployment, the challenge isn’t really to feed and shelter the unemployed, but rather to provide them with social status, meaning, dignity, activities and a daily rhythm—to prevent social decay.
 When it comes to rising housing prices that can burst into market bubbles, the issue is greatly exacerbated by the growth of single households, the need for people to protect their private spaces from intrusions by insensitive others who would disturb their peace.
 A society in which everyone is nicer to be around—where folks are more socially functional—and where there is greater mutual trust, would be one where people need less distance from one another and thus one of greater living space efficiency, hence with lesser living space competition, and hence with lower housing prices and rents.